 - Accepts responsibility.
 Be responsible for yourself and perhaps others.
 Rally others to get something accomplished or improve a process.
 This will help the manager as they can’t always know everything that is going on or head up all efforts to improve things.

 - Communicates effectively.
 You don’t have to “pull” information out of leaders – they keep you well informed.
-Communication is the weakest link in most groups; and that can lead to all kinds of issues.
-When you keep people in the loop, informed of things in process, as well as completed you save yourself and other people time.
+Communication is the weakest link in most groups, and that can lead to all kinds of issues.
+When you keep people in the loop, informed of things in the process, as well as completed you save yourself and other people time.

 - Looks to the future.
 A person can really be a leader when they think about a bigger picture than just today and how things are done now.
 They look for continuous improvement and ongoing learning.
 This spurs the thinking and ideas for how things could be made better.

 As you can see, none of these things are difficult and there is no mention of promotion.
 This is the bucket list of all hopeful managers – hopeful that they will have a department full of people who are leaders.

 Great Leadership is a skill you can learn and I’ve developed a program to increase your skills in just 6 short weeks with a live, interactive training.
 Check out the details and be ready to get going: https://introvertwhisperer.leadpages.co/leadlikeyoumeanitpilot/

 By Dorothy Tannahill-Moran